Office Politics: You're D*****If You Do, and

 and find out how to add value.
 If moving up the ladder is a priority, find out if your a) department is

-profitable b) results are measured c) boss has the power to make decisions that affect your goals, and
+profitable b) results are measured c) boss has the power to make decisions that affect your goals,

-be first for promotion.
+to be first for promotion.

 4. Find out where the power resides.
 Promotions and survival are usually based on loyalty.
 Identify